lim1202/OS-Setup-for-Development/README.md

-# Environment Setup for Development
+# OS Setup for Development

 ## [Windows Setup for Development](windows.md)